 “The campaign for polio eradication is just a case in point.
 It has been wonderful getting to know more about some of the tremendous work happening here in Karnataka, and how corporates are playing their part in giving back to the society.”, he further added.

-Rotary District 3190 today concluded its first Annual Karnataka Corporate Social Responsibility (CSR) conference, held at the Shangri-La Hotel in Bangalore.
 The conference deep dived into discussions regarding the contribution made by corporate stakeholders towards community service in Karnataka across varied areas, to drive the socio-economic development of the state.
 The conference was powered by STEM Learning Pvt Ltd and supported by TSMT.
 India CSR Network supported the forum as knowledge partner.

-The discussions at the event ranged in topics such as education, skills development, health & sanitation, green Karnataka, and rural development.
+The discussions at the forum ranged in topics such as education, skills development, health & sanitation, green Karnataka, and rural development.
 The varied panels that covered these topics included C-level representatives and CSR leaders from various foundations and companies such as Azim Premji Foundation, Philips, UB, IDFC Bank, Embassy, NALCO, Capgemini, India CSR Network, Mindtree Foundation, JSW Foundation, STEM Learning, Tesco Bengaluru, Bosch India Foundation, Adobe, Brillio, Cognizant, ANZ, etc. Some of the points covered during the various discussions tracks include:

 - Education: Findings of a survey conducted by Sarva Shiksha Abhiyan (SSA) for 2017 reveal that 8000 children are out of school across Karnataka.
 What can be done towards improving this?